-Its eclectic design represents the mixture of an early Argentinean Modernism and Art-Deco styles combined with the Rationalist approach to create the comfortable living space in a slim and “light” structure.
+Its eclectic design represents the mixture of early Argentinean Modernism and Art-Deco styles combined with the Rationalist approach creating the comfortable living space in a slim and “light” structure.

 Technical parameters of the Kavanagh Building (Buenos Aires - Plaza San Martin)

 All apartments were equipped with the central air-conditioning system – a big achievement at that time (ice room and circulating air did the job!).
 12 ultra-modern Otis elevators provided private access to the apartments.
-Big gardens in many upper floors apartments offered magnificent views on the river, parks and the city.
-Swimming pools and central telephone system added to the extravaganza!
+Big gardens in many upper floors apartments offered magnificent views of the river, parks, and the city.
+Swimming pools and a central telephone system added to the extravaganza!

 View of the Kavanagh Building and the overshadowed Basilica of the Blessed Sacrament (Buenos Aires - Plaza San Martin).
 In front of the toll structure of the Kavanagh Building - the Marriott Plaza Hotel.

 To address the individual needs of inhabitants each apartment was designed with a different floor-plan and shape.
 All floors were made from a half-inch Slavonic oak while hardware was designed in white metal alloys.

 The 14th floor was entirely reserved for Corina Kavanagh – and it is the only floor in the entire building having just one apartment.